Best CAD foreign currency accounts in US

 Revolut offers both personal and business accounts which can hold 28+ different currencies including CAD.
-For both individuals and businesses, standard plans are free and offer features such as 1,000 USD/month currency conversion with the mid-market exchange rate for personal customers.
-Paid plans offer higher fee-free limits, and perks like lounge access and insurance discounts.
+For both individuals and businesses, standard plans are no-fee and offer features such as 1,000 USD/month currency conversion with the mid-market exchange rate for personal customers.
+Paid plans offer higher no-fee limits, and perks like lounge access and insurance discounts.

-Fees: Standard accounts are free.
+Fees: Standard accounts are no-fee.
 Upgrade to a fee paid personal account for up to 16.99 USD/month or a fee paid business account for up to 149.99 USD/month

 Other notable features: Broad range of account services including budgeting tools, savings and investments

 HSBC US offers a Global Money Account in 8 currencies including CAD.
 It’s free to open the account, although you’ll need an HSBC deposit account to link to it.
 This account is operated entirely from your phone or mobile device, which will suit people who need to manage their money on the go.